ClarkCGA/UDef-ARP/README.md

 Python UDef-ARP.py
 ```
 ### Step 3: Prepare Your Data
 UDef-ARP accepts raster map data is either a Geotiff “.tif” or TerrSet “.rst” (binary flat raster ) format.
-Similarly, outputs can be in either format.
-All map data are required to be on an equal area projection.
+Similarly, outputs can be in either format. **All map data are required to be on an Equal Area Projection**.
 All map inputs must be co-registered and have the same resolution and the same number of rows and columns.

 <p align="center">
   <img src="data/intro_screen.png" alt="GUI Image">